 Geoffrey JW Kent, Founder and Co-Chairman, Abercrombie & Kent

 During his time in the British Army Kent, together with his parents, founded Abercrombie & Kent in Kenya.
 Now he could return to Kenya and A&K on a full time basis.
-By 1967, the elder Kent retired and the younger son moved full bore into turning A&K into the internationally-renowned luxury travel powerhouse that it is today.
+By 1967, the elder Kents retired, and the younger son moved full bore into turning A&K into the internationally renowned luxury travel powerhouse that it is today.

 With the innate skill of a consummate businessman and the relentless curiosity of a born explorer, Kent created a company that enables travelers to literally discover the world around them—and to do it in a uniquely stylish manner.
-Africa, Antarctica, the Arctic, Australia and the South Pacific.
-The Orient (China, Cambodia, Vietnam, Laos), India, Sri Lanka, Europe, Egypt and the Middle East.
-South America, Central America and the United States.
 With A&K, Geoffrey Kent makes the most faraway points on the world map seem somehow more accessible and more fascinating, yet safe and secure, charting previously uncharted territories.

-Kent, and A&K, offers clients unrivaled service; from an initial travel consultation to transportation to accommodations to the ride home, A&K goes the distance.
-The company owns the majority of the products it uses to create its unforgettable experiences.
-With a fleet of luxury products around the world, such as the three Sanctuary Sun Boats cruising the Nile, Sanctuary Yangzi Explorer in China’s Three Gorges, Sanctuary Ananda on the Irrawaddy River in Myanmar, and Sanctuary Retreats camps and lodges across Africa, A&K literally transports guests to the most pristine places on earth.
-A thoroughly modern, “new millennium” approach to travel ensures exclusive access and beyond-the-guidebook experiences based on the clients’ wandering whims and destination desires.
+Kent, and A&K, offer clients unrivaled service; from an initial travel consultation to transportation to accommodations to the ride home, A&K goes the distance.
+The company owns its own lodges, camps, and ships to create its unforgettable experiences.
+With a fleet of luxury products around the world, such as the three Sanctuary Sun Boats cruising the Nile, Sanctuary Ananda on the Irrawaddy River in Myanmar, and Sanctuary Retreats camps and lodges across Africa, A&K literally transports guests to the most pristine places on earth.
+A thoroughly modern, approach to travel ensures exclusive access and beyond-the-guidebook experiences based on the clients’ wandering whims and destination desires.

 The Kent formula of providing a “luxury cocoon” from which to explore the world attracts more than 250,000 clients a year.
 Robert De Niro, Kim Basinger, Henry Kissinger, Ted Turner, Jeffrey Katzenberg, Diane Sawyer, Katie Couric, Sting, Hugh Jackman, Ben Stiller, Elle Macpherson, Jerry Seinfeld, Cameron Diaz, Chris Rock, Bill Gates, former U.S. President Jimmy Carter, and former First Ladies Hillary Clinton and Laura Bush are among the literally thousands of well-known people who have journeyed to the wildest and most remote corners of the globe with A&K.

 A keen and abiding passion for wildlife preservation has marked both the career and personal life of Geoffrey Kent.
-In 1982 he founded the Friends of Conservation, of which HRH The Prince of Wales is the Patron.
+In 1982 he founded the Friends of Conservation, of which HRH King Charles III is the Patron.
 It is a highly regarded, award-winning international organisation which seeks to preserve the endangered natural environment.
 FOC does not impose solutions on the local population, but marshals local support to find rational, workable answers to ecological challenges.